Jacksonmchugh/jacksonmchugh/README.md

 ### Hi there 👋
-- 🔭 I’m currently working on updating my top citys project
+- 🔭 I’m currently working on updating my first group project
 - 🌱 I’m currently learning HTML, CSS, Javascript, React.
 - 🤔 I’m looking for help with fine toning my projects.
 - 💬 Ask me about anything!
 I can be an open book about myself, my experiance, or my work.